 It takes a lot to ruffle this guy’s feathers.
 A tad introverted in public, he plays lacrosse and is in love with cheese and spicy chips.

-He moved to Baja eight months along in my belly and holds over a decade of legit Spanish behind that white forehead. #jealous
+He moved to Baja eight months along in my belly and holds over a dozen years of legit Spanish behind that white forehead. #jealous

 Mali & Jovie